|

 located on a fine homestead out about fifteen miles northwest of

 Spooner and made himself a fine home.
-About five years ago Mr.
+About five years ago

 Brisben came to Spooner and purchased the business place which he now